maelstrom-software/maelstrom/site/src/introduction.md

-# What is Meticulous?
+# What is Maelstrom?
-Meticulous is a Rust test runner build on top of a general-purpose clustered job runner.
+Maelstrom is a Rust test runner build on top of a general-purpose clustered job runner.

 It can be used as an alternate way to run tests for your Rust project that uses